It is a condition in which people have seizures.

 The electroencephalogram (EEG) shows characteristic focal peaks in the motor area.
 The prognosis is always good.

-Most people have few attacks and they stop before the age of 15.
-There may be some degree of reading difficulty, but intelligence is normal.
+Most people have few attacks, and they stop before 15.
+There may be some degree of reading difficulty, but intelligence is average.

 Generalized epilepsy syndromes